 What to Do if Your Passport is Lost or Stolen in Italy

-If your passport is lost or stolen while you’re in Italy, contact the closest US Embassy or Consulate.
+If your passport is lost or stolen while you’re in Italy, contact or go to the closest US Embassy or Consulate (or the Embassy from the country where your passport was issued).
 If you’re planning to leave Italy soon, be sure to tell them the date you are scheduled to leave.
 It’s also advisable to file a report with the police if it’s stolen.

-You should always bring a photocopy of your passport when traveling, kept separately from your original passport, so you have all the information readily available, it will make replacing it easier.
-Or you can carry an expired passport with you, separate from your current passport.
+Always take a photo of your passport on your phone before you leave and bring a photocopy of your passport when traveling, kept separately from your original passport, so you have all the information readily available making replacing it easier.

-To replace your passport, you will need to get a new passport photo and fill out a passport application and statement.
-The representative at the embassy or consulate must be able to verify who you are so it’s a good idea to keep your driver’s license or other identification separate from your passport when traveling so they don’t both get stolen.
+To get an emergency passport, you will need to get a new passport photo and fill out a passport application and statement.
+The representative at the embassy or consulate must be able to verify who you are so keep your driver’s license or other identification separate from your passport when traveling so they don’t both get stolen.
 They also have to verify that you are a US citizen.
 Having the photocopy of your passport will help also.
-A fee will be charged for the new passport to be issued.
+A fee will be charged and you will be issued a limited validity passport.

 US Embassies in Italy:

-US Embassies can provide emergency assistance to US citizens while they are in Italy.
-If your passport is stolen or lost, you can report it and apply for a new one through one of the embassies.
+US Embassies or Consulates can provide emergency assistance to US citizens while they are in Italy.
+If your passport is stolen or lost, you can report it and apply for a new one through one of the embassy or consulate offices.
 They can assist in cases of arrest, illness, or death of a US citizen as well.

 These 4 offices are open mornings for emergencies without appointments or for non-emergencies by appointment (see contact information below)

 - Florence, Lungarno Vespucci, 38

 - Rome, via Vittorio Veneto 121